-The traditional spice sage may become the basis for future antidepressants and memory drugs based on research using extracts, oils, and teas containing sage.
+The traditional spice sage may become the basis for future antidepressants and memory drugs based on research of how it helps improve people's memories.

 People have used the spice we call sage to heal memory problems as far back as the 1500s, which may be why the same word also means “wise.”
 Sage refers to a family of plants called salvia, and the health properties of each variety have been studied separately.
 Overall, overviews suggest that there is early promising evidence that the spice can help boost our mental functions, even in people with dementia.
 It may also improve mood, blood sugar levels, and hot flashes.